The John “Bud” Velde Visiting Scholar Program

 Visiting scholars are expected to conduct their research primarily in The Rare Book & Manuscript Library.

-Visiting scholars must reside on campus or within a short driving distance during the award period.
+Visiting scholars must continuously reside on campus or within a short driving distance during the award period (a minimum of 18 working days.)

 If a Velde awardee publishes work resulting from the study period, the Library will appreciate acknowledgment of the award's benefit as well as copies of the publication(s) for our collection.